Lightstreamer/Lightstreamer-example-Portfolio-client-javascript/README.md

   </tr>
 </table>

-This demo application extends the [Basic Portfolio Demo](http://www.lightstreamer.com/demos#PortfolioDemo_Basic) by combining live stock prices as in the [Stock-List Demos](https://github.com/Weswit/Lightstreamer-example-StockList-client-javascript) with the portfolio contents.
+This demo application extends the [Basic Portfolio Demo](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#basic-portfolio-demo---html-client) by combining live stock prices as in the [Stock-List Demos](https://github.com/Weswit/Lightstreamer-example-StockList-client-javascript) with the portfolio contents.
 The columns show: stock name, last price, quantity (number of stocks in the portfolio), countervalue (=price*quantity), time of last price.

-The portfolio content is the same as the [Basic Portfolio Demo](http://www.lightstreamer.com/demos#PortfolioDemo_Basic) (i.e. it subscribes to the same item from the same Data Adapter) and it is shared among all the connected users.
+The portfolio content is the same as the [Basic Portfolio Demo](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#basic-portfolio-demo---html-client) (i.e. it subscribes to the same item from the same Data Adapter) and it is shared among all the connected users.
 Again, you can connect to this demo from different machines and see your operations propagated everywhere.
 The front-end code can be considered a reference example of item subscriptions in COMMAND mode with "two-level push".

 Compared to the [Basic Portfolio Demo](http://www.lightstreamer.com/demos#PortfolioDemo_Basic) a panel has been added to display information about the submission of orders.
 It displays your orders only and not those submitted by other connected users.
 The columns show: progressive number of order, stock name, type of order (buy or sell), quantity, and status of order (SUBMITTING, PROCESSED, ABORT, DENY, DISCARDED, ERROR).

-The demo includes the following client-side technologies:
+The demo includes the following client-side functionalities:
 * A [Subscription](http://www.lightstreamer.com/docs/client_javascript_uni_api/Subscription.html) containing 1 item, subscribed to in <b>COMMAND</b> mode feeding a [DynaGrid](http://www.lightstreamer.com/docs/client_javascript_uni_api/DynaGrid.html).
-Each added row automatically provokes an underlying subscription to a sub-item in <b>MERGE</b> mode, to get the real-time price for that specific stock from another feed (the same as the Stock-List Demos).
+Each added row automatically provokes an underlying subscription to a sub-item in <b>MERGE</b> mode, to get the real-time price for that specific stock from another feed (the same as the [Stock-List Demos](https://github.com/Weswit/Lightstreamer-example-Stocklist-client-javascript)).
 When a row is deleted, the underlying sub-item is automatically unsubscribed from.
 * The order submission is done by sending a message directly to Lightstreamer Server using the [LightstreamerClient.sendMessage](http://www.lightstreamer.com/docs/client_javascript_uni_api/LightstreamerClient.html#sendMessage) utility.
 * A [DynaGrid](http://www.lightstreamer.com/docs/client_javascript_uni_api/DynaGrid.html) is fed dynamically with one row for each sendMessage invocation and updated via an appropriate [ClientMessageListener](http://www.lightstreamer.com/docs/client_javascript_uni_api/ClientMessageListener.html).